antofy/.github/profile/README.md

-**Metaegg working on financial instruments for sovereign minded.
+**Antofy working on financial instruments for sovereign minded.
 Unchain assets.
 Go bordereless.
 Stay private. through Web3, NFT, Gaming, Entertainment, and DeFi.
 MDEFI is a token made to support what’s next, controlled, and built on by the community.
 It will serve as a decentralized protocol layer for community-led initiatives that drive culture forward into the metaverse & gaming.**

-# Metaegg DeFi ($MDEFI) In Simple Terms
+# Antofy ($ABN) In Simple Terms

 $MDEFI is a revolutionary project introducing a pure BNB reflective mechanism with an auto-claim feature, dynamic dividends, and taxation fully controlled by the community, empowering holders to become BNB-wealthy forever.